Hieon/odin-recipes/README.md

-# odin-recepies
+# odin-recipes

-This is a recipe website project to put what I've learned so far in practice.
+This is a recipe website project to put what I've learned so far—git workflow and HTML basics (texts, list, links, display images, etc.)—in practice.

-I am practicing git workflow (stage, commit, push) and HTML basics (working with texts, unordered & ordered list, absolute & relative links, display images, etc.)

 The recipes are not my own.
 Sources are on each recipe page.